telliott99/MyMath/diff-trig/cosine_s+t.rst

     \sin s + t  = \cos s \sin t + \sin s \cos t

-I find this formulation extremely hard to remember.
+I find this formulation hard to remember.

 ============
 Matrix proof
 ============

 I have another easy derivation for you, if you know something about multiplying a matrix times a vector.
+If you want some review, there is a chapter in the supplementary material :ref:`here <rotation>`.

 Multiplication by the following matrix rotates any vector :math:`\mathbf{a} = \ \langle x,y \rangle` by :math:`\theta` degrees in the counter-clockwise direction to give vector :math:`\mathbf{b} = \ \langle u,v \rangle`